-Deferrals for two-year military or religious service are also granted.
-Each year, between 80 and 110 students defer their matriculation to the College, and they report their experiences to be uniformly positive.
+Each year, between 90 and 130 students defer their matriculation to the College, and they report their experiences to be uniformly positive.
 After graduation, large numbers of Harvard students take time off before beginning work or graduate school.
-See more about taking time off.
+Read more about taking time off.

 If a student has already replied as enrolling, but has since changed their mind and would like to defer, they may contact the Admissions Office or submit the Request to Defer form on the Admitted Students Website explaining the request for a deferral as soon as possible and in any event by the end of June.